5 Best Protein Powders for Muscle Gain (2026): Tested for Taste & Results

 -

-Combine with whole foods - Protein powder supplements whole food sources, it doesn't replace them.
-Aim for a balanced diet with adequate protein from multiple sources.
+Supplement whole foods - Protein powder fills gaps when whole food meals aren't practical.
+A diet with adequate protein from multiple sources is still the foundation.

 Common Mistakes When Buying Protein Powders